 The IQR division must have expertise available to cover all investment sectors in which EU funding supports major projects.
 The team should be capable of commenting in all aspects of the project cycle, especially the cost benefit analysis, environmental aspects, procurement plan and state aid.

-The expert staff and the head of the IQR division should have sufficient experience to be able to discuss projects with their correspondents in the advisory divisions but will not necessarily repeat the work already carried out by those units.
-Essentially, the IQR will ensure, and finally certify, through a review of the project documents provided by the Member State for IQR that the requirements of the Delegated Act on the IQR methodology have been checked and state whether the project complies with the requirements of the Act.
+The expert staff and the head of the IQR division should have sufficient experience to be able to discuss projects with their correspondents in the advisory divisions, as explained in section 3, will not necessarily repeat the work already carried out by those units.

 In cases where Member States choose both the advisor and the IQR function of JASPERS, JASPERS will try to avoid duplication of work while observing the requirements set out in the Delegated Act.

-8. Dispute resolution committee
+8. Relations between advisory and IQR units

 It is essential for internal planning purposes within the IQR that it is aware of the flow of future project proposals for appraisal.
 Accordingly, in cases where JASPERS acts in both the advisory and IQR role, the IQR team will be made aware of which projects are within Action Plans for each Member State, the nature and timing of each assignment concerning individual projects and will be made aware of progress during each assignment, including preliminary reports about the projects.

-In the case of disagreement between the opinions of an advisory division and the IQR division, there will be a High Level Resolution Committee in the first instance involving representatives of the divisions concerned.
-The committee would convene only when necessary under the chairmanship of either the head of JASPERS or the head of the quality assurance unit, depending on the nature of the disagreement.
-Members of this committee will be selected ad-hoc depending on the nature of the issue to be discussed.
+In the case of disagreement between the opinions of an advisory division and the IQR division an in depth examination of the issues concerned will be undertaken under the responsibility of the Heads of JASPERS.

-Following the recommendation of this committee, the IQR division will draft its final report about a project without further reference to the advisory divisions and transmit it to the Member State concerned.
-It has to be noted that the reliance on this consultative committee is considered the exception rather than the rule as no major disagreement should be expected from the IQR and advisory side of JASPERS as they should both base their opinion on the same methodology and principles.
+The IQR division will draft its final report about a project without further reference to the advisory divisions and transmit it to the Member State concerned.

 9. Quality Assurance Unit